 The reason why elite long-distance runners are skinny and have leaner muscles is due to the way they train.
 Long-distance running mainly activates slow-twitch muscle fibers and makes muscles leaner but more efficient and endurant.

 This is also the most popular myth in the fitness industry.
-They argue that due to long-distance running when it uses up all glycogen, our body begins to burn muscle as fuel.
+They argue that long-distance running when using up all glycogen, and our body begins to burn muscle as fuel.
 However, there is actually no evidence that backs this up.

 Why are sprinters so muscular and long-distance runners so skinny?

 Sprinters that compete in the 60 meters, 100 meters, and 200 meters are usually very muscular because big and strong muscles can produce a lot of strength in a very short amount of time.
 Meanwhile, for long-distance runners, this would be a drawback.
 Every additional pound that they have to carry in a marathon, or even in the 1500 meters, makes the race more difficult for them.